 Originally when diet was identified as something that could help Miles’ health, Miles’ vet put him on kibble elimination diets.
 Those didn’t work for him, but sticking with the classic concept of the elimination diet helped me when I tried Miles on raw.
 When we started raw with my veterinarian’s support, I did it “elimination diet” style.
 I started Miles on two neutral meat blends, blended leafy green vegetables, and meat-only treats for the first month.
 I think a lot of people who try their dogs on raw panic about switching from a diet with a long list of ingredients, and add in too many supplements or new ingredients to raw right away.
 Keep in mind, the traditional veterinary elimination diet is 12 weeks.

 Starting simple worked really well for Miles.
 Over time, I was able to add in beneficial extras that I will talk about in an upcoming post.
-In short, Miles eats a base of a very high quality meat blend consisting of muscle meat, ground bone, and organ meat (varied protein sources), and some natural supplements including dried kelp, human-grade fish oil pills, and homemade blended leafy greens (recipe here).
-For snacks Miles gets USA/Canada bully sticks, and for treats he gets a variety of 1-ingredient meat treats (never raw, always cooked, dehydrated, freeze dried, or air-dried, bought and homemade).
-Since figuring out how to make my own high-quality treats, I almost exclusively make my own using this method and recipe.
+In short, Miles eats a base of a very high quality meat blend consisting of muscle meat, ground bone, and organ meat (varied protein sources), and some natural supplements including dried kelp, human-grade fish oil pills, organic pumpkin, and homemade organic blended leafy greens (recipe here).
+For snacks Miles gets USA/Canada bully sticks, and for treats he gets a variety of 1-ingredient meat treats.
+I almost exclusively make my own using this method and recipe.

 Miles’ Health Test Results

 Miles is a bit of an abnormal dog because of how much I have invested in his health.
 With our regular veterinarian, Miles gets detailed blood and urine panels four times per year, fecal tests if he’s eaten something gross, and multi-times per year check-ups.
 He has seen a veterinary dermatologist and ophthalmologist, and he has a yearly check-up with a canine sports medicine veterinary specialist (orthopedic surgeon).
 Year after year, Miles’ medical test results and examinations show a dog not only in perfect health, but in his prime.

 Behavioral Changes on Raw Dog Food